 - Look for sites ending in .pharmacy as evidence of NABP verification.

 - Check for VIPPS (Verified Internet Pharmacy Practice Sites) certification, which indicates the seller has passed rigorous vetting by the NABP.

 8. Split Pills to Save Even More

-Here’s a lesser-known way to save on prescription drugs: Ask your doctor if you can get your medication in a higher dose and split the pill into halves.
+Here’s a lesser-known way to save on prescription drugs: Ask your doctor if you can get your medication in a higher dose and split the pills in half.

 This is a really easy way to save money.
-All you need is a pill splitter like this one pictured below.
-You can get this one or something similar to it at Walmart or elsewhere for $1 or less!
+All you need is a pill splitter like the one pictured below.
+You can get this one, or something similar to it, at Walmart or elsewhere for $1 or less!

 As you might imagine, some pills can routinely be split while others should never be split.
 As a general rule, capsules, coated pills and time-released drugs should be taken whole.

 One member of Team Clark writes that he saved more than $120 a year by splitting pills.
 Read about his account here.